aodn/rimrep-examples/R_based_scripts/08-SST_Climatologies.md

-From the STAC catalogue item for the [NOAA CRW SST Climatology](https://stac.reefdata.io/browser/collections/noaa-crw/items/noaa-crw-climatology), we can get the link to the API from the *Additional Resources* section of the page on the left under the map.
+From the STAC catalogue item for the [NOAA CRW SST Climatology](https://stac.reefdata.io/browser/collections/noaa-crw/items/noaa-crw-climatology), we can get the link to the API from the *Additional Resources* section of the page under the map.

 **Note:** Before running the code chunk below, make sure you either have store your user credentials as environmental variables, or have this